shalenMathew/Notes_App/README.md

 # Notes APP

-a notes app that follows best practices like use-cases and clean architecture + MVVM,UI made using jetpack compose->
+a notes app that follows best practices like use-cases and clean architecture + MVVM and UI made using jetpack compose->
 <br>

 Features: